matteomasi/iaq-node-lora/README.md

 # iaq-node-lora

-Indoor Air Quality (IAQ) node built on Pycom LoPy4 hardware.
+Indoor Air Quality (IAQ) node built on Pycom LoPy4 hardware, running [MicroPython](https://micropython.org/).

-The measurement node is designed to be always on.
-The data is sent over a self-deployed LoRa network with a hardware gateway (e.g., RAK7258 or RAK7268).
+The node is designed to be always on.
+The data is sent to a gateway over the LoRaWAN network.
+The code was tested by connecting the node to a private LoRa network (self-deployed with RAK-Wireless RAK7258 and RAK7268 gateways).

 ## Hardware